-At Alba & Straile, a goal is to secure a fair and reasonable alimony order.
-In Florida, alimony, maintenance, and support come in many forms.
-Whether the client is asked to pay or has to otherwise defend against the establishment of an alimony award or the client needs to establish, collect, modify, terminate, or appeal an alimony or spousal support award, we can assist.
+At Alba & Straile, the goal is to secure a fair and reasonable alimony order.
+In Florida, alimony, maintenance, or spousal support come in many forms.
+Whether the client needs to receive or must defend against the establishment of an alimony award or the client needs to, collect, modify, terminate, or appeal an alimony or spousal support award, we can assist.
 Hiring a lawyer to help you achieve a client’s goals does not have to be difficult.
-In all family cases, we must perform a conflict check and require a consultation fee Please click, call, or text to set a consultation with an experienced litigator.

 What is Alimony?

 Alimony or spousal support is a payment that one spouse makes (Paying Spouse) to the other (Receiving Spouse) for their support, maintenance, or rehabilitation.
 These alimony payments are paid to the lesser-income spouse and are meant to aid with living expenses and provide stability.
 Duration and the amount of payments vary.
 Spousal support payments are different from child support payments and therefore are determined, enforced, and accounted for separately.
 Unfortunately, new spousal support or alimony payments are no longer tax-deductible to the Paying Spouse.
 Our alimony attorneys are well versed in the processes and calculations needed to establish, defend against, and collect alimony or spousal support.
 We are dedicated to assisting our clients achieve their best results, throughout the representation.

 Determining alimony used to be largely left to the discretion of the judge.
 However, effective July 1, 2023, the State of Florida enacted laws that significantly reformed family law, including the award of alimony in a divorce.
 Now there are limits as to the length and amount of alimony.
 In addition, Florida abolished permanent alimony.